Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: Hardware Canucks

-• Content focus: PC gear, peripherals, laptops, desk setups
+• Content focus: PC gear, peripherals, laptops, desktops, pc desks and setups

-• Why follow: Clean reviews and strong recommendations.
-Great if you want to choose gear without getting dragged into internet drama.
+• Why you should follow: Clean reviews, good recommendations.
+Great if you want to pick a good piece of tech without the internet drama.

-• Best video to start with: A “best monitors” or “best gaming laptops” roundup
+• Video you should start with: A best monitor or best gaming laptop roundup

 Apple channels are a little different.